Context: Blockchain for IT, FutureStack New York

-Welcome to The New Stack Context, a weekly podcast where we discuss the latest news and views from the cloud native community.
-For this week’s episode, we’re conversed with Srinath Perera, software architect and vice president of research in the CTO Office of WSO2, about his research on the practical uses of blockchain.
+For this week’s episode of The New Stack Context, we conversed with Srinath Perera, software architect and vice president of research in the CTO Office of WSO2, about his research on the practical uses of blockchain.

 WSO2 is a sponsor of The New Stack and it offers an integrated platform for API management, integration, identity and access management, analytics and IoT.
 And its research is also on the cutting edge of cloud native technology.
 It is also the company behind the Ballerina cloud native programming language.